Patricia Loomis History Library &

-emphasis on local South San Luis Obispo County history.
-The Library and Resource Center
+local South San Luis Obispo County history.
+The Library and Resource

-will be available to students and community members for research projects, including the
+Center is available to students and community members for research

 journalists, Patricia Loomis and Jean Hubbard.